Steno Machine Writing – Associate Degree

 The National Court Reporters Association (NCRA) mandates that certified schools teach a realtime steno theory along with a variety of academic courses focused on court reporting work and document production, English grammar skills, legal, medical, and technical terminology, and proper legal procedure.

 - Steno writing uses DigitalCat CAT software and a steno machine.

 - Individuals can work in all areas of the country with steno machine skills.

-- Steno students can take CCR classes on the campus, online or a combination of both.
+- Steno students can take CCR classes online no matter where they live, across the country or across the globe!

 - Steno machine writers can be employed as judicial court reporters, CART providers, captioners, scopists or transcriptionists.